emishaan/Reddit/README.md

 Once you've got the data, you will build a classification model that, using Natural Language Processing and any other relevant features, predicts whether or not a given Reddit post will have above or below the _median_ number of comments.

 **BONUS PROBLEMS**
-1. If creating a logistic regression, GridSearch Ridge and Lasso for this model and report the best hyperparameter values.
 1. Scrape the full text of the threads using Selenium (you'll learn about this in Webscraping II).
 2. Write the actual article that you're pitching and turn it into a blog post that you host on your personal blog.